-On Friday, at our weekly COVID-19 Community Response table, attendees heard from several community sector leaders: Wendy Muckle of Ottawa Inner City Health, Katie Burkholder Harris of Alliance to End Homelessness Ottawa, and George Brown of Integral North.
+On Friday, at our weekly COVID-19 Community Response table, attendees heard from several community sector leaders: Wendy Muckle of Ottawa Inner City Health, Kaite Burkholder Harris of Alliance to End Homelessness Ottawa, and George Brown of Integral North.
 They shared insights on how we can address the ongoing pandemic of homelessness that has only been exacerbated with the onset of COVID-19.

 By Michael Allen

 The table also included supportive attendees from municipal, provincial and federal governments, including Todd Smith, Minister of Children, Community and Social Services, and Minister of Provincial Parliament for Bay of Quinte, Marie-France Lalonde, Member of Parliament for Orléans, Jeremy Roberts, Member of Provincial Parliament for Ottawa West—Nepean, and Laura Dudas, Ottawa City Councillor for Innes Ward 2 and Deputy Mayor.
 These officials are avid listeners at the table, and will play a key role in bringing our sector’s challenges, successes and concerns to higher levels for policy consideration and change.

 Homelessness in the age of COVID-19

 When COVID-19 hit, the community sector and Ottawa Public Health knew they must react quickly to adequately prepare and mitigate risk.